Follow Island in the Net on WordPress.com

 Frank’s challenge this week is fuzzy.

 While I have recovered from the physical trauma of orbital decompression eye surgery, I have a new complication for my vision.
-I have diplopia (double vision).
+I have strabismus (misaligned eyes).

-At my post-surgery follow-up, the doctors performed some tests confirming my diplopia.
+At my post-surgery follow-up, the doctors performed some tests confirming my strabismus.
 The good news is that this is temporary.
-The bad news is we don’t know the meaning of temporary.
+The bad news is that we need to know the meaning of "brief".
 Is it two months or six months?
 Will I do better with corrective lenses or require more surgery?
-We don’t know.
+We don't know.
 I have another follow-up with the ophthalmologists in Philadelphia in the last weeks of November.
-I’ll know more then.
+I'll know more then.

 I would lie if I said I am not frustrated and feel dispirited by this news and the challenges before me.

 I alternate between wearing an eye patch on each eye.
 Several years ago, I had cataract surgery in the left eye and laser surgery in the other eye.
 My left eye is used for distance vision, e.g., driving, and my right eye is used for reading and using the computer.
-Together my eyes gave me a full range of view.
-With the double vision, this is broken.
+Together, my eyes gave me a full range of view.
+With the misaligned eyes, this is broken.

 I know what I can’t do.
 I can’t drive or go on photo walks.
 I can work, but I need frequent breaks to rest my eyes.
 As I mentioned, I alternate between putting an eye patch over the left eye and then the right eye, but even with that, by the end of the day, my eyes hurt from trying to focus on the text on the screen.
 I have been using Siri dictation to send emails and text messages.
 It's not an ideal solution.